Getting Legal Assistance

 Attorney may be desirable for a personal injury claim

-In contrast to the No-Fault medical claim, which has a relatively low payment maximum, the personal injury claim can be a highly complicated and expensive matter for both crash victim and insurer.
+A personal injury claim can be a highly complicated and expensive matter for both crash victim and insurer.
 If you are physically injured by a car, your full recuperation could take months or longer.
 You may need continued medical or other care.
 You may lose income and have to deal with bill collectors.

-For these reasons, personal injury claims are among the most potentially expensive for the insurer—increasing their incentive to settle claims early and cheaply.
 For all insurers, the uncertainty of these claims (and lawsuits) messes with their accounting predictions, which are basic to their business.
-In addition, some less scrupulous insurers try to profit from extensively delaying and denying claims.
+Some less scrupulous insurers try to profit from extensively delaying and denying claims.
 In a better world, all insurers might focus on reducing the volume and intensity of car crashes as the surest way to cut claims expenses.
 But the industry often portrays No-Fault claims as rife with fraud.

 Most personal injury lawyers will advise on a claim’s prospects as a liability suit free of charge.
 If they think a case has a good chance of succeeding, they’ll take it on “contingency,” meaning they get a portion of any settlement.
 You will probably have to pay for certain expenses regardless.
 (Note: An attorney hired on contingency for a liability suit should not charge you separately for assisting with the No-Fault medical claim.)

 Choosing the right attorney is critical.
 You will be signing a binding business contract, and should understand what you’re agreeing to and what you have a right to expect.
 You should feel comfortable with the attorney, and negotiate any issues before signing on.
-A helpful step-by-step guide is available from Mothers Against Drunk Driving (MADD).

 Don’t hire an attorney who contacts you.
 Lawyers are prohibited from soliciting personal injury clients.
 And it’s a misdemeanor for another person (known as a “runner”) to refer you to an attorney or doctor with whom they’re affiliated.